 Over the course of three years, Miss Bacani studied philosophy, theology, and Church history, while developing "the beginnings of a prayer life."
 But gradually she came to realize that she did not have a lifelong vocation to consecrated living.
 "I was trying to grasp at this great happiness that I saw in the women who had been consecrated for a while," she explains, "but I was never able to share it."
-Disappointed and unsure of what to do next, fied, needy students, which led her to visit the campus, confirming her desire to enroll.
+Disappointed and unsure of what to do next, she returned to Toronto.